 One by one the children’s names were called and we walked up to the front and got our presents then returned to our seats.
 When all the presents were handed out, Santa yelled out “Merry Christmas to All” and then left to go to wherever they’d hid his reindeer.
 But wait!
 Santa made a mistake – he didn’t give any presents to the Evans children.
 Just as I was thinking that, my mother called out loudly, “There’s been some kind of mistake; these presents aren’t for my daughters, they’re supposed to be for the Evans girls”.
 Then she took the presents out of our hands and handed them to the Evans children.
 I couldn’t believe it!
 How could she take our presents away?
 We cried all the way home.
 This was the worst Christmas ever!
 When we got home, we were still crying as we walked into the house.

-“I’ve had enough of that”, Father sternly said.
+“I’ve had enough of that”, my dad sternly said.
 “Go up to your rooms right this minute and get into bed”.

 After she left the room, we laid there in the dark, thinking about what she said.
 It took awhile for us to get over feeling sorry for ourselves, and then a peaceful feeling came over us.